kguralpdx/web-scraping-challenge/README.md

 Ran into several issues with the webpage, though.
 First, I couldn't get the *Mars Facts* table to render.
 It just kept showing the HTML instead.
 I viewed the HTML that had been output from *pandas* and it showed the whole table, it just wouldn't work.
 Thought I needed to add it to a `table` element but after viewing the output, saw that the `table` element tags were actually part of that.
 Then tried sticking it in `div` tags but with no luck.
 Thankfully, Troy Ramsey offered up the automatic escaping found in *Jinja*.
 So I did some quick research on that and found the solution.

 Another issue was with my *style.css* file.
 For whatever reason, only parts of that seemed to work with my *index.html* file.
 Finally started adding formatting directly in the *index.html* file to get it mostly how I wanted.
 Still wanted to format the *Mars Facts* table a bit.
 After rebooting my computer, some of the styles from the stylesheet actually started working and it broke other things.
 So I'm still not sure what is going on with that.
-Tried inspecting it with *Google's Inspect* but to no avail.
+Tried inspecting it with *Google's Inspector* but to no avail.

 ## How-To